otvorenesudy/otvorenesudy/app/views/static_pages/content/_faq.en.html.md

 #### Who is the rest?
 Who are HCO?

-HCO are "higher court officials"who assist judges and are allowed to issue ceartain types of judicial decisions.
+HCO are "higher court officials" who assist judges and are allowed to issue ceartain types of judicial decisions.
 All in all there is more than 1 000 of them.
 However, as the Ministry does not hav any list of higher court officials, they were identified as people issuing judicial decisions, and at the same time were not in the list of judges provided by the Ministry of Justice.
 Consequently they were labelled as "probably HCO".

 __Judges do not have information about their previous occupations in their profiles.__
 We are aware of that.
 Judges' profiles include only information about the current, possibly the last occupation.
 Wll we have the capacity we would like to find the way how to map their activities at previous occupations.